sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-syntax/01-quality.md

 # Quality

-> How can we always provide quality on a Github action ?
+> How can we always maintain the quality of a GitHub Action or Workflow?

 Notes: